 All students should wear some sort of legging or jean that covers the ENTIRE leg, down and into the boot.
 Jeans should not have large snaps, large buckles or seams that will mar leather saddles or be uncomfortable.
 Pants should not have rips or tears of ANY kind.
 Belts without large buckles should be worn whether the student is in breeches, leggings or jeans.
 Tops must cover the midriff, be able to be tucked down into the pants and have sleeves that cover half of the upper arm.
 All of these requirements are for the safety of the rider.

-We hope that you give us a call, make an appointment and come vist to farm to see what we are all about.
+We hope that you give us a call, make an appointment and come visit to farm to see what we are all about.

-Tho they are extremely cute, and are very adept at begging, but please do not feed the Cardigan Corgis ANYTHING at all.
+Although they are extremely cute, and are very adept at begging, but please do not feed the Cardigan Corgis ANYTHING at all.
 They also bark a lot and make a lot of noise, but they are extremely friendly once they get to know you.
 They do know their job of greeting people, and so they are just very excited to do it.
 However, please do not chase them or run after them in any way.
-This is their home and we appreciate people and children who are respectful to our animals...In the past, people have thought it to be very fun to chase Benjamin.
+This is their home and we appreciate people and children who are respectful to our animals...In the past, children have thought it to be very fun to chase Benjamin.
 This hasn't helped make him bark less or be more trusting.
-So, just ignore the noisy dogs.
-Thanks a bunch!

-We have several small Cardigan Corgis as well as several young visiting puppies who often are not paying attention to incoming cars.
+We have several small Cardigan Corgis and wild life who often are not paying attention to incoming cars.
 In addition, we have several cats that visit the neighbors across the driveway and who often come screaming across the driveway on their way home--regardless of who or what is coming down the driveway.
 Couple all of the above with the fact that we share the driveway WITH a neighbor, and we ask that you drive the speed limit while on our ENTIRE driveway...

 THE SPEED LIMIT ON OUR ENTIRE DRIVEWAY IS A VERY SLOW 10 MPH.